 Grogan Summer Fellowship

-The Flatley Center for Undergraduate Scholarly Engagement (CUSE) is pleased to announce the 2018 Grogan Fellowship to support three Notre Dame undergraduate students for a 6-8 week internship developing a public health campaign focused on the production of a video promoting the removal of asbestos due to its connection to the cancer mesothelioma.
-The internship will be based out of the law offices of T.M.
+The Flatley Center for Undergraduate Scholarly Engagement (CUSE) is pleased to announce the 2020 Grogan Fellowship to support two Notre Dame undergraduate students for a 6-8 week internship developing a public health campaign focused on the production of a video promoting the removal of asbestos due to its connection to the cancer mesothelioma.
+The internship will be connected with the law offices of T.M.
 Johnson in Chicago, IL, during the summer of 2020.
 Students will live and work in the city for the duration of the internship.

 The focus of the internship is the creation of a short video that tells a persuasive story with the intent to convince large corporations, major refineries, powerhouses, and industrial facilities, to remove damaged and deteriorated asbestos from their industrial worksites.
-Asbestos continues to plague major U.S. industrial jobsites and exposes new generations of workers to carcinogens associated with asbestos disease, including mesothelioma.
+Asbestos continues to plague major U.S. industrial job sites and exposes new generations of workers to carcinogens associated with asbestos disease, including mesothelioma.

-Grogan Fellows will investigate HOW to frame this problem to industrial business owners so that they will remove asbestos from their facilities.
-Fellows will review historical documents, medical, scientific, and financial data, legal depositions and testimony, and meet with physicians and workers in order to produce 1) a critical review of facts and issues, 2) three infographics, and 3) a 3-minute video that will be used to educate the public and promote awareness in corporate decision-makers about the continuing crisis of asbestos exposure at U.S. industrial facilities.
+Grogan Fellows will investigate HOW to frame this problem to industrial business owners so that they will be convinced to remove asbestos from their facilities.
+Fellows will review historical documents, medical, scientific, and financial data, legal depositions and testimony, and meet with physicians and asbestos workers in order to produce a three-to-five minute persuasive video that will be used to educate the public and promote awareness among corporate decision-makers about the continuing crisis of asbestos exposure at U.S. industrial facilities.
 Additional media pieces, such as infographics or storyboards, may also be produced as part of the campaign, time permitting.

-The Grogan Fellowship will provide funds to cover all direct expenses associated with the internship, including travel, room and board, as well as a $3,000 stipend.
+The Grogan Fellowship will provide funds to cover all direct expenses associated with the internship, including travel, room and board, and necessary video equipment, as well as a $4,000 stipend.

 This Fellowship is open to all majors, though it may be of particular interest to students in Film, Television, & Theatre, Collaborative Innovation, Art, or Design.
 Experience with video or documentary filmmaking and film editing is preferred, though not necessarily required.
-Applicants should be freshmen, sophomores, and juniors with prior experience with research and/or creative projects.
+Applicants should be sophomores and juniors with prior experience with research and/or creative projects.
 Students participating in the Bengal and Baraka Bouts boxing programs are especially encouraged to apply.

 If you are interested in this opportunity, please apply for the “Grogan Fellowship for Mesothelioma Research” through https://urapply.nd.edu.
 Applications must include: